LemontechSA/thot/README.md

 ```

 ## Testing
-To testing Siwa use Junit and maven
+To test Siwa use Junit and maven

 ```bash
 mvn test